siktec-lab/SIKTEC-EPD/README.md

 There are 5 main methods used to control the EPD.
 Each one can be called several time and can be used anywhere except from withinn an ISR function (Interrupts).<br />

 **`.begin(epd_mode_t mode = EPD_MODE_MONO)`** This method starts the communication with the EPD and should be called at least once after initialization before doing anything with the EPD.<br />
-There are several color modes - You can check the [table](#drivers-epd) above to see the matching color modes for your display driver.
+There are several color modes - You can check the [table](#drivers-epd) above to choose the correct color mode for your display module.

 ```cpp
 ...